 Of course, there are some rules that travelers are expected to follow with their purchases, namely with the amount of money they are allowed to spend on duty-free purchases.
 Check out the info below to find out what the duty-free regulations and restrictions are for different international citizens traveling to the Caribbean.
 (Note: Duty-free shops typically require you to present your passport and/or plane ticket in order to make a purchase.)

 United States Citizens

-U.S. citizens who have been out of the country for a minimum of 48 hours and have not used their respective duty-free allowance within 30 days generally are entitled to an $800 duty-free tax exemption in the Caribbean.
+U.S. citizens who have been out of the country for a minimum of 48 hours and have not used their respective duty-free allowance within 30 days generally are entitled to a duty-free tax exemption in the Caribbean.
 Families traveling together can pool their exemptions.

 Alcohol: The duty-free allowance for Canadian citizens who meet the legal age of the province they re-enter is 40 ounces of liquor, 1.5 liters of wine, or two dozen 12-ounce cans of beer, the value of which must be included within the yearly or quarterly exemption.